dummyysal/PFA2Tool/README.md

-# Automated Penetration Testing Framework
+# Automated Penetration Testing Tool

 PFA2Tool is an open-source automated penetration testing framework designed to streamline the security assessment process.
 It integrates various reconnaissance, scanning, and exploitation tools into a cohesive workflow, enabling security professionals to conduct thorough assessments efficiently.